 Google offers a comprehensive set of tools for creating your own custom maps for family and friends, allowing you to mark routes, points of interest, directions, and more.
 To get started, make sure you’re signed in to your Google account and go to My Maps in your browser.
 It’s easy to set a location and mark your POIs and routes, but you can also import layers and data, color different areas and routes, and more.
 Your creations are automatically saved to your Google Drive, and you can find them in the Google Maps app on your phone under Saved > Maps tab.
 You should get a short tutorial with tips if this is the first time you’ve tried making a custom map.

 It’s easy to forget precisely where you parked your car, but you can rely on Google Maps, which is pretty good at tracking this automatically, although it does depend on your location settings.
 You can also choose to save a parking location manually.
 Tap on the blue dot that marks your current location once you’ve parked, then choose Save your parking and it will be marked on your map.
 You can also tap to see nearby landmarks.
 If this a frequent problem for you, check out the best Find My Car apps.

 It’s one thing to get somewhere without becoming lost.
 But parking can be even more of a nightmare than navigation.
 Cities, especially, can be challenging when it comes to parking.
 Fortunately, Google Maps also offers parking advice for some locations.
-If you plug in your location and check the Directions screen then you might see a P icon next to the time and distance at the bottom.
-Tap on it and you’ll get an indication of how tough it might be to find parking at your location.
-For some locations, you’ll also see a Find parking option that will list possible parking locations nearby.
+To use the feature, plug in your location and check the Directions screen.
+You might see a P icon next to the time and distance at the bottom.
+Tap on the icon, and you’ll get an indication of how tough it might be to find parking at your location.
+For some areas, you’ll also see a Find parking option.
+The popup will list possible parking locations nearby.